 Findings from Shiftboard’s 2019 State of the Hourly Worker survey indicate that for many of the 82 million hourly workers in the United States, who represent nearly 60 percent of the total workforce, a culture focused on work-life balance and job satisfaction could be notably lacking in their work environments.

-In the survey, a staggering 69 percent of hourly workers said they are likely to seek a new position in the near future, and 77 percent stated work-life balance was a necessary factor to feel very satisfied with their job.
-In fact, achieving work-life balance was identified as the number one driver of job satisfaction, ranking even higher than being paid well.
+In the survey, a staggering 69 percent of hourly workers said they were likely to seek a new position soon, and 77 percent stated work-life balance was a necessary factor to feel very satisfied with their job.
+In fact, achieving work-life balance was identified as the number one driver of job satisfaction, ranking even higher than an increase in salary.

 Voluntary overtime and self-serve scheduling can vastly improve shift coverage, and it not only allows employees to have a say in when they’re working, but also in what they’re doing on the job, too.
 Employees experience higher job satisfaction when performing tasks in their areas of skill or interest.
 These benefits can be amplified when employees have a visible choice in the matter, an option further facilitated by self-scheduling capabilities.
-It’s a win for productivity, too!
-Performing tasks employees enjoy and are good at keeps them engaged and motivated.
+It’s a win for productivity, too – performing tasks employees enjoy keeps them engaged and motivated.

 Best Practice 4: Establish Clear Communication and Nurture Transparency

-One essential strategy for combating absenteeism is communicating to your staff how employee schedules are created and how employee absences are managed.
+One essential strategy for combating absenteeism is communicating to your staff official policy on how employee schedules are created and how employee absences are managed.
 This might sound simple, yet some organizations unwisely overlook the importance of this best practice.
-Instead, they rely on the unwritten rules of company culture and the age-old “he said/she said/they said” back and forth, which can create a toxic environment based on perceptions of favoritism and unfairness.
+Instead, they rely on the unwritten rules of company culture and the age-old “they said” back and forth, which can create a toxic environment based on perceptions of favoritism and unfairness.

 How Technology Can Help

-Proactive employee scheduling strategies play a critical role in reducing absenteeism, ensuring that an organization can depend on its workers showing up when they’re supposed to—and, vice versa, that employees can rely on their employers to provide a safe workplace and satisfying employment.
+Proactive employee scheduling strategies can play a critical role in reducing absenteeism, ensuring that an organization can depend on its workers showing up when they’re supposed to — and, vice versa, that employees can rely on their employers to provide a safe workplace and satisfying employment.